cvilla714/oop_tic_tac_toe/README.md

 - run bundle install

 ## Instructions

+## How to clone to run the game

+- Click on the green button top right corner that is called code from the page to access to clone the project.

+- Copy the https url and then on your local machine you have to run this command

+- Git clone + the link you copied.

+- Once the project has been clone you need to navigate to the bin folder by typing cd bin and from withing this folder run the command in the terminal main.rb

 > How the game starts
 - The very first thing to do is to type this command man.rb this will start the game.